-Recommendation: Where LEIs are required for fields, the LEI of the legal entity should be reported, in other words, the parent company.
+Recommendation 1: Where LEIs are required for fields, the LEI of the legal entityultimate parent company should be reported, in other words, the parent company but, if that is not known, then the LEI of a subsidiary.
 Branch LEIs should not be reported.